 We are grateful for the generosity of volunteers who are organizing or hosting events, providing in-kind donations and giving of their time and talents to make these and other fundraising initiatives possible.
 You are a blessing to us all.

-The Saugeens Deanery is generously hosting a fundraising dinner in support of Project Jericho on Friday, April 28, 2017.
+The Saugeens Deanery generously hosted a fundraising dinner in support of Project Jericho on Friday, April 28, 2017.

 The community at St. Paul's is deeply grateful for the support of the Saugeens Deanery and all its members.